 Since you’ve pounded the steak to 1/4″ thick, it should take just 8 minutes total to cook it in the air fryer.
 However, if your meat was thicker than this, or cold just from the refrigerator, it might take a minute or two more.

-It’s best to check your meat always with a meat thermometer to make sure it’s reached the proper temperature of 145°F for medium rare to 155°F for well done.
+It’s best to check your meat always with a meat thermometer to make sure it’s reached the proper temperature of 145°F(65°C) for medium rare to 165°F(75°C) for well done.

 If you want to store any leftover steaks in the refrigerator, you should wait until they’ve completely cooled down before doing so.
-The breading will stay intact this way, then you can reheat them in the air fryer the next day.
+The breading will stay intact this way.
+Wrap leftovers tightly in plastic wrap or aluminum foil and store it in the refrigerator.
+Consume within 3-4 days.
+For longer storage, freeze in airtight containers or heavy-duty freezer bags.
+Frozen steaks can be stored for up to 2-3 months.

 What Side Dishes to Serve?

-There are some really easy side dishes you can serve with your main dish cooked in the Air Fryer.
-In some cases, you can even cook them together in the air fryer to make it even faster.
+You can serve some really easy side dishes with your main dish cooked in the Air Fryer.
+Sometimes, you can cook them together in the air fryer to make it even faster.

 YOU MIGHT ALSO LIKE